Kody-Eguchi/slack-bot/README.md

 ### 5. Frontend Development

 - **Incident List UI**: Built a simple, clean UI using Turbo to display incidents fetched from the database.
 - **Real-time Updates**: Ensured the frontend could update in real-time when changes to incidents occurred, reflecting those changes back in the Slack interface as well.
+(Still in progress)

 ### 6. Deployment